European TransferHow does it work? Advantages Good to know Useful link(s)

 - Uniformity: you benefit from the same system and format (XML) for all your euro payments in Europe.

 - Speed: the execution period is reduced to a maximum of one bank business day.
+And even better: if you choose instant wire transfers, your money will be transferred and therefore available in the beneficiary's account within a few seconds.

 - Easy identification: a unique reference of up to 36 characters maximum can be assigned to each transaction.
 This allows the transaction’s end-to-end identification.